As the dust settles on its 2017 merger, A&P is focused on further consolidation and expansion outside of its strongholds in New York and DC.

 - Summer salary 2018: 1Ls: $3,465/week 2Ls: $3,465/week

 - Can summers spend time in overseas office?
 No

 Main areas of work

 Arnold & Porter interviews students from over 40 law schools across the country.
 Please visit our website for a complete list of job fairs and on campus interview programs.

 Please visit our website for interviewing and application options outside of OCIs.

 Summer associate profile:

-Our Firm is a collection of independent, diverse personalities who share a common devotion to first-class legal work and client service.
-We seek candidates with outstanding academic and extracurricular achievements, as well as relevant work experience.
+Our firm is a collection of independent, diverse personalities who share a common devotion to first class legal work and client service.
+We seek candidates with outstanding academic and extracurricular achievements, relevant work experience, as well as strong interpersonal skills and references.

 Summer program components: